Contact us for free 0800 411 8056

 The Presidential Floor, with a 180-degree view of the Taormina Bay is particularly stunning, with a 300-square-meter private terrace, fully furnished with wicker furniture, a gazebo tent, and an outdoor hydro-massage pool.

-Named after the Prussian artist that helped spread the Grand Hotel Timeo’s name through his watercolor paintings, Otto Geleng restaurant boasts the sensational Executive Chef Roberto Toro.
+Named after the Prussian artist that helped spread the Grand Hotel Timeo’s name through his watercolour paintings, Otto Geleng restaurant boasts the sensational Executive Chef Roberto Toro.
 A master of Mediterranean cuisine who infuses his menu with his love of tradition and his thirst for innovation, Executive Chef Toro treats only 16 guests every evening to his fantastical recipes inspired by the paintings of Geleng.
 Guests may also opt for a unique Krug Dinner at Otto Geleng, where they will be treated to a special menu accompanied by Krug Champagne.

 A staple of any Belmond address is a stunning spa, and the Grand Hotel Timeo is no exception.
-Featuring a stunning Sicilian-inspired spa, with products from Davines and Comfort Zones that are made from all natural ingredients such as healing herbs and Neroli oil, the Wellness Center offers one more way of enjoying Taormina.
+Featuring a stunning Sicilian-inspired spa, with products from Davines and Comfort Zones that are made from all-natural ingredients such as healing herbs and Neroli oil, the Wellness Center offers one more way of enjoying Taormina.

 With 3 treatments rooms for individual guests and one for couple’s massages, the spa invites the guests to relax in the soothing atmosphere of the Sicilian gardens, all the while enjoying an extensive menu of massages and signature treatments that uses seasonal produce such as red wine, almond, olive oil, and oranges.

-The result is a deeply cleansing and relaxing massage that’s ideal after a day out exploring the environs or even after a training session at the gym.
+The result is a deeply cleansing and relaxing massage that’s ideal after a day out exploring the environs, or even after a training session at the gym.

 Grand Hotel Timeo